 - Mechanical injury to trunk and crown;

-- Grade changes in soil over root system; and
+- Changing grade of soil over root systems; and

 For more information